wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 ### CISSP

 <img align="right" alt="CISSP-logo- Square-131x131" width="131" height="131" src="https://user-images.githubusercontent.com/300046/116986846-8531d800-ac8b-11eb-83af-651083c07bb3.png">
-Even at <a target="_blank" href="https://www.isc2.org/Register-for-Exam/ISC2-Exam-Pricing">$749 USD</a>, the <a target="_blank" href="https://www.isc2.org/Certifications/CISSP">Certified Information Systems Security Professional exam</a> (pronouced "sis pee") is a sought-after certification on leadership in cybersecurity.
-It is the "gold standard" of vendor-neutral cybersecurity certifications.
+Even at <a target="_blank" href="https://www.isc2.org/Register-for-Exam/ISC2-Exam-Pricing">$749 USD</a>, the <a target="_blank" href="https://www.isc2.org/Certifications/CISSP">Certified Information Systems Security Professional exam</a> (pronouced "sis pee") is a sought-after technical certification in cybersecurity leaders as the "gold standard" of vendor-neutral cybersecurity certifications.
 Earning it proves you understand cybersecurity from a management viewpoint -— a requirement if your organization is subject to PCI, GDPR, HIPAA, SOX, ISO 27001, or other regulations.

 The first version of the Common Body of Knowledge (CBK) was finalized in 1992 and the CISSP credential was launched in 1994.
-Since it's an internationally recognized, there are questions about Canada, UK, EU, etc.
+Since it's an internationally recognized, there are questions about cybersecurity regulations in Canada, UK, EU, etc.

-Rather than the previous 250 questions over 6 hourse, the CISSP exam is now adaptive, asking 100-150 questions, depending on whether answers are correct.
+Rather than the previous 250 questions over 6 hourse, the CISSP exam is now <strong>adaptive</strong>, asking 100-150 questions, depending on whether answers are correct.
 PROTIP: With Adaptive Testing, your objective is to get hard questions.
 So study as if you'll get all hard questions.
 The better you are, the harder the test is.
 If you aced the first 10 questions, you'll be put into "brutal mode".
 With CAT (Computer Adaptive Testing), the more one aces every question, the quicker she would get done before the 3 hours.
 <a target="_blank" href="https://www.youtube.com/watch?v=5nqqL1rjIY4">VIDEO</a>: